Kaditcuy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 7. The line of life is a ragged diagonal between duty and desire
 * Wrote a function that prints the sum of the two diagonals of a square matrix of integers.

+## 8. Double pointer, double fun
+* Wrote a function that sets the value of a pointer to a char.